zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 * This allows the creator to publish 32 bytes of data into the proof of existence tree.
 It keeps a record of the block height at which this hash was recorded.
 * This is used for hashlocking, because we need to prove at what height a pre-image was available.
 * This is used for sortition operators to record the fact that they have signed a merkel root of a sortition database.

+6) vdf response tx

+* contains 129 hashes, evenly spaid along the progress of computing the vdf.

+7) vdf challange tx

+* which of the 128 gaps are we claiming is invalid?
+* if this gap has less than 1000 hashes, the result is computed on-chain, if there is a disconnect in the 1000, then that means the first response-tx of this tree was invalid.

+8) vdf win tx

+* if a challenge goes long enough without a response, or a response goes long enough without a challenge, then that outcome wins.
+* it is not possible to do a sortition_claim_tx until after the win_vdf_tx has finalized the RNG that will be used for that sortition chain.

+9) vdf refund tx

+- if you did a challenge or response, and the evidence you had provided is consistent with the eventual outcome of that RNG, then you can have your fee refunded, plus a small reward.
+- this cleans up unneeded data from the consensus space.

 New Merkel Tree Data Structures in the Consensus State